Welcome to Learners' class page!

 Learners Class are passionate about reading and enjoy stories and books together daily.
 Each child has their own reading record diary, which goes between home and school alongside each child's reading book.
 These are used to record reading at home and are also brought in to school each day to record reading in class.
 Class reading books are changed regularly throughout the week.

-Alongside reading at home, spellings are handed out on Tuesdays and tested the following Tuesday.
+Alongside reading at home, spellings are handed out on Thursday and tested the following Tuesday.
 Please support your child's reading at home by sharing and enjoying a book together each day - it really does make a difference!
 Children use the online tool 'Sumdog' to strengthen their Maths skills.
 On the programme, children have their own character and are rewarded with coins and prizes for completing homework tasks.